-Fresh wood by-products, such as pinebark, wood chips and course sawdust, are suitable for use in soilless organic rooting media mixes.
-Pinebark is a common ingredient in many peatmoss-based formulations.
+Fresh wood by-products, such as pine bark, wood chips, and coarse sawdust, are suitable for use in soilless organic rooting media mixes.
+Pine bark is a common ingredient in many peat moss-based formulations.
 However, these wood by-products contain tannins that are toxic to plants.

 Therefore, composting is essential in order to remove this chemical as well as other unwanted oxidizable substances.
-The time and method of composting varies with the product and composting conditions.
+The time and method of composting vary with the product and composting conditions.

-For freshly gathered pinebark, wood chips or course sawdust, composting for at least a year under warm climatic conditions is required.
+For freshly gathered pine bark, wood chips or coarse sawdust, composting for at least a year under warm climatic conditions is required.
 Composting is best done outdoors, with periodic turning for equal exposure of the material to the climatic elements.
 Heat generated in the composting process may require cooling by watering during low rainfall periods, thereby keeping the compost pile from catching fire.

 Composting also stabilizes the physio-chemical properties as the easily oxidizable components are eliminated, leaving a bio-stable organic structure.
 Following composting, the material will require milling and sieving in order to obtain a uniform, particle-sized product as well as removing the fines not decomposed during composting.

 This method of growing works best using the sub-irrigation method.
-Before use, dolomitic limestone and 10-10-10 chemical fertilizer are mixed into the pinebark (Table 1).
-Similarly prepared pinebark as a rooting medium placed in pots for the growing of tomato and cucumber with delivery of water by drip irrigation has been used with excellent results.
+Before use, dolomitic limestone and 10-10-10 chemical fertilizer are mixed into the pine bark (Table 1).
+Similarly prepared pine bark as a rooting medium placed in pots for the growing of tomato and cucumber with the delivery of water by drip irrigation has been used with excellent results.